 (2019) with Miranda Stanyon, ‘“A Possession for Eternity”: Thomas De Quincey’s Feeling for War’.
 In Writing War in Britain and France, 1370–1854: A History of Emotions, Stephanie Downes, Katrina O’Loughlin, and Andrew Lynch (eds), (Routledge), 219–237.

-‘“A Pleasure to Gaze on Great Conflicts’: Violence and Epicurean Philosophy’.
+2017 ‘“A Pleasure to Gaze on Great Conflicts’: Violence and Epicurean Philosophy’.
 In Cultural Perceptions of Violence in the Hellenistic World, edited by M.W.
-Champion and L. O’Sullivan, 157–173.
-London and New York: Routledge, 2017.
+Champion and Lara O’Sullivan, 157–173.
+(London and New York: Routledge).

 (2017) ‘“War is the Father and King of All”: Discourses, Experiences, and Theories of Hellenistic Violence’.
 In Cultural Perceptions of Violence in the Hellenistic World, edited by M.W.
 Champion and L. O’Sullivan, (Routledge), 1–20.

-‘Representing Emotions in Three Byzantine Orations of Michael Psellos’.
+2015 ‘Representing Emotions in Three Byzantine Orations of Michael Psellos’.
 In Understanding Emotions in Early Europe, edited by A. Lynch and M.W.
 Champion, 27–50.
-Turnhout: Brepols, 2015.
+(Turnhout: Brepols).

-and Lynch, A. ‘Understanding Emotions: “The Things They Left Behind”’.
+2015 ‘Understanding Emotions: “The Things They Left Behind”’.
 In Understanding Emotions in Early Europe, Michael Champion and Andrew Lynch edited by idem, ix–xxxiv.
-Turnhout: Brepols, 2015.
+(Turnhout: Brepols).